-Albatross Print Studio is a workshop space established by Watchet-based artists Sue Lowe and Sarah Ward in 2021.
+The workshop space was established as Albatross Print Studio by Watchet-based artists Sue Lowe and Sarah Ward in 2021.

 Our intention in establishing Albatross was twofold: to operate a community resource that supports professional and emerging artists in our area to work in print media and to introduce printmaking to the community at large, whilst at the same time developing our own professional practices.